The-Portal-Bot/Portal/docs/README.md

 > License - _[GNU LICENSE](http://www.gnu.org/philosophy/free-sw.html)_

 ***

+Portal is an open source project you can contribute too.
+There are guidelines for how to properly contribute [here](https://github.com/keybraker/portal/blob/master/docs/CONTRIBUTING.md)

 > **Disclaimers**
 > 1. Portal will never record conversations or store anything you type<br>